Galileo project: Follow-on missions

-There was a spare Galileo spacecraft that was considered by the NASA-ESA Outer Planets Study Team in 1983 for a mission to Saturn, but it was passed over in favor of a newer design, which became Cassini–Huygens.
+There was a spare Galileo spacecraft that was considered by the NASA–ESA Outer Planets Study Team in 1983 for a mission to Saturn, but it was passed over in favor of a newer design, which became Cassini–Huygens.
 While Galileo was operating, Ulysses passed by Jupiter in 1992 on its mission to study the Sun's polar regions, and Cassini–Huygens coasted by the planet in 2000 and 2001 en route to Saturn.
 New Horizons passed close by Jupiter in 2007 for a gravity assist en route to Pluto, and it too collected data on the planet.
-The next mission to orbit Jupiter was the Juno spacecraft, which entered Jovian orbit in July 2016.

 Juno

-NASA's Juno spacecraft, launched in 2011 and planned for a two-year tour of the Jovian system, successfully completed Jupiter orbital insertion on July 4, 2016.
+The next mission to orbit Jupiter was NASA's Juno spacecraft, which was launched on August 5, 2011, and entered Jovian orbit on July 4, 2016.
+Although intended for a two-year mission, it is still active in 2024 and expected to continue until September 2025.
+Juno provided the first views of Jupiter's north pole and new insights into Jupiter's aurorae, magnetic field, and atmosphere.
+Information gathered about Jovian lightning prompted revision of earlier theories, and analysis of the frequency of interplanetary dust impacts (primarily on the backs of the solar panels), as Juno passed between Earth and the asteroid belt, indicated that this dust comes from Mars, rather than from comets or asteroids, as was previously thought.

 Jupiter Icy Moons Explorer

-The European Space Agency is planning to return to the Jovian system with the Jupiter Icy Moons Explorer (JUICE), which is designed to orbit Ganymede in the 2030s.
+The European Space Agency is planning to return to the Jovian system with the Jupiter Icy Moons Explorer (JUICE).
+This was launched from Europe's Spaceport in French Guiana on April 14, 2023, and is expected to reach Jupiter in July 2031.

 Europa Clipper

-Even before Galileo concluded, NASA considered the Europa Orbiter, which was a mission to Jupiter's moon Europa, but it was canceled in 2002.
-After its cancellation, a lower-cost version was studied.
-This led to the Europa Clipper being approved in 2015; it is currently planned for launch in the mid-2020s.
+Even before Galileo concluded, NASA considered the Europa Orbiter, but it was canceled in 2002.
+A lower-cost version was then studied, which led to Europa Clipper being approved in 2015.
+This mission launched from Kennedy Space Center on October 14, 2024 and is expected to reach Jupiter in April 2030.

 Europa Lander

-A lander concept, simply called Europa Lander is being assessed by the Jet Propulsion Laboratory.
-As of 2024, this lander mission to Europa remains a concept, although some funds have been released for instrument development and maturation.
+A lander, simply called Europa Lander was assessed by the Jet Propulsion Laboratory.
+As of 2024, this mission remains a concept, although some funds were released for instrument development and maturation.